Associate Professor, Pharmacy Practice and Administration

 Peer-Reviewed Publications

-• Transitions of Care: Primary care pharmacist bridging the gap between inpatient and outpatient settings.
-J Am Coll Clin Pharm.
-2020.
-Co-authored with: Leistman S, Nagel A.
+• Transitions of Care: Primary care pharmacist bridging the gap between inpatient and outpatient settings, J Am Coll Clin Pharm, 2020.
+Co-authored with S. Leistman & A. Nagel.

 Poster Presentations

-Management and Reduce Asthma Inhaler Polypharmacy American Society of Health System Pharmacy Mid-Year Clinical Meeting, Anaheim, CA, Dec.
+• Optimizing Guideline Directed Therapy for Asthma Management and Reduce Asthma Inhaler Polypharmacy American Society of Health System Pharmacy Mid-Year Clinical Meeting, Anaheim, CA, Dec.
 2023.
+A. Donner and J. Dennie.

-Develop Guidance for Therapeutic Conversions from GLP-1 agonists to the Combined GIP/GLP-1 agonist tirzepatide.
-American Society of Health System Pharmacy Mid-Year Clinical Meeting, Las Vegas, NV Dec 2022.
+• Identification of the Need to Develop Guidance for Therapeutic Conversions from GLP-1 agonists to the Combined GIP/GLP-1 agonist tirzepatide, American Society of Health System Pharmacy Mid-Year Clinical Meeting, Las Vegas, NV, Dec.
+2022.
+With T. Buchanan, A.E.
+Smith, R. Goho, and P. McCabe.

 Didactic Teaching